appfog/afdocs/billing.markdown

 Similarly, when you downgrade your billing cycle remains the same.
 When you downgrade, your account will be given a pro-rated credit for the remaining unused portion of the previous level plan and then charged a pro-rated amount for the new, lower plan for the remaining days on your current billing cycle.
 Any credits are used up with each billing and, once they are depleted, your credit card is charged accordingly.

+### Updating Your Billing Information {#update}

+If you need to update your credit card or billing information, please visit our [billing system](https://appfog.recurly.com/) and log in using your account login credentials.

+### Questions? {#questions}

-If you have questions about this process, please send us an email at [support@appfog.com](mailto:support@appfog.com).
+If you have questions about our billing process or need assistance logging in to your billing account, please send us an email at [support@appfog.com](mailto:support@appfog.com).